Documentation

 4. Once the clone task completes, you'll probably want to check over your environment variables in the production settings page to make sure anything staging-specific is updated for production.
 Remember to sync if anything needs changing.

-Note: this won't trigger requests going to the domain to start going to Servd, that will come later when you switch your DNS records.
+Note: doing this step won't trigger requests going to the domain to start going to Servd, that will come later when you switch your DNS records.
 This change means that any requests to the domain that Servd receives will be routed to your project.

-7. Now is a good time to explore some of the optional features Servd provides that will make your site a lot quicker and more resilient:
+6. Now is a good time to explore some of the optional features Servd provides that will make your site a lot quicker and more resilient:

 • Static Caching - enabling static caching can dramatically improve the performance of your site by avoiding unnecessary calls to the database.

-8. You should now be ready to review your production site and make sure there aren't any issues before going live.
+7. You should now be ready to review your production site and make sure there aren't any issues before going live.

 7. Going live #